This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 There’s something incredibly rewarding about getting this process just right, and after you start to master it you won’t go back to pre-smoked cheese from the store ever again.

 In this post, we’ll go over a step by step process for how to cold smoke cheese.
 That includes everything from which woods are best for smoking cheese, tips, and best practices to get the job done right.

 How to Cold Smoke Cheese

-One thing to keep in mind with cheese is that it has a pretty low melting point.
-In fact, the milk fat in cheese begins to melt at 90 degrees Fahrenheit, so in order to properly smoke cheese without melting it, we’ll need to make sure the temperature of our grill stays well under 90 degrees.
+One thing to keep in mind throughout the process is that cheese has a very low melting point.
+In fact, the milk fat in cheese begins to melt at 90ºF, so in order to properly smoke cheese without melting it, we’ll need to make sure the temperature of our grill stays well under 90ºF.

 On that note, it’s probably best to pick a day that’s cooler to do this process.
 If you pick a warm day, smoking cheese will quickly become an uphill battle.
 The cooler the better, and smoking at night or early in the morning before the sun rises is also a great way to avoid warmer mid-day temperatures.

 You might be wondering at this point how to create smoke while still keeping the temperature under 90 degrees.
 There are a few different ways you can achieve this, but I think the easiest and most straightforward comes by using a pellet smoker tube and your favorite wood pellets.